Greenstar 4000 Combi

 When there's a cold snap, it's remarkably common for a frozen condensate pipe (a condensate pipe is a feature of condensing boilers) to put your boiler out of action.
 It's not technically a fault with the boiler but if the condensate pipe freezes, the boiler will shut itself down for safety reasons.

+Before you incur a costly call-out charge from an engineer, always make sure you've checked that the condensate pipe isn't the problem.
 Always make sure that your condensate is properly insulated with foam, as in the image above, as this should prevent it from freezing in the first place.

 You can repressurise your system yourself by opening the filling loop taps on your boiler until you achieve the desired pressure (usually around 1 bar).
 Once this is done, remember to close both taps, at which point your boiler should start to work again.